vedmedk0/MSU-tasks/README.md

 Tasks for the pycourse MSU
 # To do list

-*** Implement safe change working directory as context manager. - done by 2 ways
+** Implement safe change working directory as context manager**. - done by 2 ways

 Create small app, that takes (1) some file as template for a web page and (2) several command line arguments values as values for that template.
 Generate output html file with substituted template fields.